Beyond the Supernatural: Reception

-In the October 1988 edition of Dragon (Issue 138), Ken Rolston found much to like about Beyond the Supernatural, including its similarities to D&D/AD&D that would enable new players to quickly adapt to its rules; interesting player-character roles well-designed for co-operative play; and "well-developed and well written" occult and supernatural settings.
+In the October 1988 edition of Dragon (Issue 138), Ken Rolston found much to like about Beyond the Supernatural, including its similarities to Dungeons & Dragons/Advanced Dungeon & Dragons that would enable new players to quickly adapt to its rules; interesting player-character roles well-designed for co-operative play; and "well-developed and well written" occult and supernatural settings.
 However, Rolston criticized the gamemaster notes and sample scenarios, saying that they "do nothing to support these virtues, and are particularly inappropriate to the systems, PCs, and campaign background established in the rest of BTS.
 This flaw compromises what might otherwise have been a solid role-playing package."
 He concluded with a strong recommendation, saying, "On the basis of the campaign materials alone, this is a very valuable resource for horror/supernatural role-playing game masters.
 In some ways, it even outshines its competitor, Call of Cthulhu."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan found the character generation rules "tedious", and thought that the resultant characters "are a little too powerful for the game's own good."
+However, he noted that "The game shines in its treatment of magic, monsters and other supernatural elements ... the text sparkles and is a delight to read."
+Swan concluded by giving the game a rating of 3 out of 4, calling the game "a solid, entertaining horror RPG.
+It's no classic, but if a subsequent edition dumps the goofy science-fiction elements, it might be some day."

 Boxed Nightmares: Adventure Sourcebook

 Boxed Nightmares is a collection of horror scenarios/adventures with a faux tabloid for use with Beyond the Supernatural first edition.
 The book contains a separate sixteen page newspaper players' handout covering the adventures.
 In November 1990 Palladium published the supplement with much of the art for the titles created by Kevin Long, and cover art of the original book created by Richard Corben.
 Boxed Nightmares is over eighty pages containing six adventures, three new monsters plus villains, rules for creating secret organizations, the arcanist thief, GM tips, and the newspaper was packaged with the book.